seven-phases-max/less.curious/articles/rbgi.md

 ```
 the styles of this new definition will automatically propagate to *every other* grid column.
 Fortunately, currently even if other Bootstrap grid mixins *do* generate other first column styles these other styles *do not* break anything simply because their selectors are generated via selector interpolation and `extend` does not work with such dinamically generated selectors.

 So this method may still be considered as a working temporary solution, but only if we don't want the Method #1 with its dummy classes really badly deadly.
 After all this "extending first column" method will be irrecoverably broken as soon as Less brings "extending dinamicaly generated selectors" feature.
-And before that it will keep sitting there with its potential `.col-xs-1 {color: red}` grenade ready.
+And before that happens the mentioned potential issues will keep hiding there with its `.col-xs-1 {color: red}` grenade ready.

 -
 > Getting rid of the dummy selectors, the other way around...